DecisionNerd/bash-cli/3-GIT/301-Introduction-to-Version-Control-and-Git/lesson.md

-# Lesson Overview
+# 301. Introduction to Version Control and Git

-- Objectives
+- What is version control?
+Why is it useful?
-- Key Concepts/Commands
+- What is Git?
+What is GitHub?
-- Practice Exercises
+- Real-world analogies (e.g., saving versions of a document)